MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab6_Create_a_simple_Customer_Journey.md

 1. If necessary, open the Dynamics 365 Marketing Application.

-2. Using the navigation on the left, select Customer Journeys under the Marketing Execution group
+2. Using the navigation on the left, select Customer Journeys under the Marketing Execution group.

-3. Using the command bar, select **New**
+3. Using the command bar, select **New**.

 4. The **New Customer Journey** page opens with the **Select a Customer Journey Template** dialog box shown.
 Select **Skip** to start creating the journey from scratch.